kongware/ftor/README.md

 ## Criteria / Mission

+Functions.

+More precisely pure, first class functions in curried form.

+Such function are used to build higher order functions, combinators and compositions.

+Ultimately, this is all you need to create domain specific languages of any expressive power.

+Thats all you need to
 * balance genericity, readability and performance
 * prefer idiomatic behavior over magic and hacks
 * embrace pure, functions, higher order functions and combinators